Overview

 Example:

-If the total backed-up VM data is 50 TB, and the allowed quota per quarter is 20% of the total backed-up data (10 TB).
+If the total backed-up data is 50 TB, and the allowed quota per quarter is 20% of the total backed-up data (10 TB).

 Plan Size Distribution Across Quarters: